Fireworks Guide: Screech, Bottle & Mini-Rockets

 These tiny rockets were often launched from milk bottles or similar, giving them the informal description of “bottle rockets”.

 Note that larger rockets – deemed to be stable in flight – are still fully legal in the UK.
 And although it has become a rare effect in rockets, some are available that screech too, just a bit bigger than mini-rockets!
-You can read more in our Rockets section.
+You can read more in my Rockets section.

 Readers over a certain age who remember bottle rockets should be advised that modern rockets on sale to consumers in the UK should never be fired from a bottle.
 They are simply too big and you risk the bottle tipping over before the rocket takes off.
 Use the supplied launch tube.